stephenscaff/vimeo-playlists/readme.md

 ### Playlist Item Template

-The Playlist Items provide video and user info (ie: id, title, thubnails, url, duration, etc).
+Each item in the playlist provides video and user info (ie: id, title, thubnails, url, duration, etc).

-You can use the default template or provide your own template to customize the layout/markup of each playlist item.
-Simply create a template literal, perhaps as a seperate file, and pass its reference to the `itemTemplate` option.
+You can use the default template or provide your own to customize the layout/markup of each playlist item.
+Simply create a template literal, perhaps as a seperate file, and pass its reference to the `itemTmpl` option.

-Note: when a playlist item is playing, it will have an `is-playing` class to leverage.

 #### Playlist Template Example
 ```